LordUbuntu/red-sea-vr/README.md

 ## Technology

 The game was made with Unity Engine, primarily targeting the Occulus Quest 2 (only device available to us), using Unity's XR packages.

 ## Thoughts

-* It was great to work with a team of energetic and lively people who were passionate about what they did.
+* It was great to work with a team of energetic and lively people who were as passionate as I was.
 * Though the game is simple, it is great to see how far we've come.
 * It was fun.
 * I hope to have more opportunities like this in the future.
+* I hope I'll be something.